Pet Access League Society

 Contact information: email@example.com

-Director Wendy Witczak Wendy works at Mount Royal University in the library and is also a part time student.
-Originally from Ontario, she has been living in Calgary for almost three years.
-She has been volunteering for PALS with her adopted dog Charlie only a short time, just starting in January 2014.
-Previous volunteer experience includes several animal organizations, 2 years on the executive board for the Alberta Association of Library Technicians and 2 years on the executive board of the Ontario Association of Library Technicians / Association des bibliotechniciens de l'Ontario.
-In Wendy's spare time she enjoys hiking and camping, time at the off leash park with Charlie, reading, and several hobbies.
+Wendy Witczak, Vice President is originally from Ontario but has lived in Calgary for the past three years, currently working at the Mount Royal University library and studying part-time.
+Wendy began volunteering for PALS with her adopted dog Charlie in January 2014 and has previous volunteer experience that includes several animal organizations and time on the executive boards of the Alberta Association of Library Technicians and Ontario Association of Library Technicians/Association des bibliotechniciens de l'Ontario.
+In Wendy's spare time she enjoys hiking, camping, time at the off-leash park with Charlie and reading.